dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

 For example, use FIPS, not your own made up county ID's.
 Any time you introduce your own arbitrary identifiers, you run the risk of introducing inconsistencies between datasets.

+For example, Stata's :code:`egen group()` command is not guaranteed to be consistent across different scripts.
+You can use :code:`group()` in two different scripts to create IDs, and the IDs will merge with each other such that :code:`assert _merge == 3`, but there's no guarantee that the merge is correct.